 Having your IT services in the cloud offers easy and affordable scalability.
 With cloud computing, you can scale your IT up or down whenever you want to.
 There are no limits to how far or how fast you can scale up.

-Also, applications hosted in the cloud are up and running in a matter of days with lower costs to implement and maintain them.
-The scalability of cloud computing allows organizations to react faster to changing needs, offering flexibility.
+Also, applications hosted in the cloud are up and running in a matter of days, with lower costs to implement and maintain them.
+The scalability of cloud computing allows organizations to react faster and more flexibly to changing needs.
+You are also able to select the right licenses for your organization.
+You can pick and choose the licenses you need, at the time you need them, or stop paying for those you may not need.

 5. Stay As Secure As Possible